FastFilter/fastfilter_cpp/README.md

 # fastfilter_cpp

 Fast Filter: Fast approximate membership filter implementations (C++)

+This is a research library currently.
+Some of the source code is not fully tested, and not well documented.

-This is a research library, developers might want to consider our [Header-only Xor Filter library in C](https://github.com/FastFilter/xor_singleheader/).
+Developers might want to consider our [Header-only Xor Filter library in C](https://github.com/FastFilter/xor_singleheader/).

 ## Prerequisites